grosenberg/Fluentmark/net.certiv.fluent.dt.ui/src/main/java/net/certiv/fluent/dt/ui/preferences/blocks/ColorsPreview.md

 </figure>

 Quotes

 > Here is a quote.
 What this is should be self explanatory.
-> Quotes are automatically indented when they are used.
+> Quotes are automatically indented when they are used